andkrause/vpnc-web-ui/README.md

 ## Docker

 The gateway can also be deployed as a docker container.
 I use this to simplify maintenance and ensure portability.
-But be aware this is still abit experimental and probably depends a lot on how docker is setup on the host itself.

 To run the gateway on a dedicated IP with **full** network access (which is required), I use  a [macvlan network](https://docs.docker.com/network/macvlan/).
 This network named `docker_public_services` is pre-created using the following command: